Cosmological constraints on Brans-Dicke theory

-In practice, the chains obtained have finite length and one must test how closely they have converged to the underlying probability distribution.
-A variety of convergence tests are provided by CosmoMC.
-Our chains were long enough not only to pass the convergence diagnostics but also to give very accurate 1D and 2D marginalized posterior distributions.
+We generated a chain of steps in parameter space by employing the Markov-Chain Monte-Carlo (MCMC) method~\cite{Neal1993,GilksRichardsonSpiegelhalter1995} implemented in cosmology via CosmoMC~\cite{LewisBridle2002} (see also \cite{DunkleyEtAl2005a}).
+Our chains were long enough to pass the convergence diagnostics and also give very accurate 1D and 2D marginalized posteriors.
+The main datasets we used are from the Planck satellite\cite{PlanckCMB}, WMAP-7/9~\cite{KomatsuEtAl2011}, the South Pole Telescope (SPT)~\cite{SchafferEtAl2011} and the Atacama Cosmology Telescope(ACT)~\cite{Dunkley2013}.
+We also use data from Big-Bang Nucleosynthesis (BBN) light element abundances~\cite{Iocco2009}.

-We used CMB data from WMAP-7~\cite{KomatsuEtAl2011}, South Pole Telescope (SPT)~\cite{SchafferEtAl2011} and a compilation of other small scale CMB experiments, namely the Arcminute Cosmology Barometer Receiver~\cite{ReichardtEtAl2008}, Balloon Observations Of Millimeter Extragalactic Radiation And Geophysics~\cite{JonesEtAl2005,PiacentiniEtAl2005} and Cosmic Background Imager~\cite{SieversEtAl2007}.

-The chains were generated for two types of models, the restricted and unrestricted models.
-Restricted models have $7$ parameters which are the dimensionless baryon and dark matter densities $\omega_b$ and $\omega_c$ respectively, the ratio of the angular diameter distance to the sound horizon at recombination $\theta$, the reionization redshift $z_{re}$, the amplitude and spectral index of the primordial power spectrum $A_s$ and $n_s$ respectively and the BDT parameter $\omega$.
-The (dimensionless) cosmological constant density $\omega_\Lambda$ and the Hubble constant $H_0$ are derived parameters.
-Unrestricted models have one additional parameter which is the initial condition $\phib_i$.
-When generating likelihoods for the SPT data, we also use the three parameters $D_{3000}^{CL}$, $D_{3000}^{PS}$ and $D_{3000}^{SZ}$ which respectively normalize the Cluster, Poisson and Sunyaev-Zel'dovich templates~\cite{SchafferEtAl2011}.
+The chains were generated for two types of models, the rBD and the uBD models.
+The rBD models have $7$ parameters which are the dimensionless baryon and dark matter densities $\omega_b$ and $\omega_c$ respectively, the ratio of the angular diameter distance to the sound horizon at recombination $\theta$, the reionization redshift $z_{re}$, the amplitude and spectral index of the primordial power spectrum $A_s$ and $n_s$ respectively and the BDT parameter $\omega$.
+The Hubble constant $H_0$ and the (dimensionless) cosmological constant density $\omega_\Lambda$ are derived parameters.
+The uBD models have one additional parameter which is the initial condition $\phib_i$.
+When generating likelihoods for the Planck data, 11 astonomical parameters to model foregrounds and 3 instrumental calibration and beam parameters (3) were used as described in~\cite{ PlanckNuisance}.
+When ACT and SPT were also included with Planck, 17 more calibration parameters were used~\cite{PlanckNuisance}.
+In order to sample efficiently the large number of ``fast'' parameters, we used the speed-ordered Cholesky parameter rotation and the dragging scheme described by Neal and Lewis ~\cite{Neal2005,Lewis2013} implemented in the latest version of CosmoMC.